-- a) DRI advances
+- a)DRI advances

-- b) Loans to bank's own employees
+- b)Loans to bank's own employees

 - c) Loans to bank's depositors against their own deposits.

-Banks are advised to be guided by the instructions contained in the circular dated April 09, 2010 while determining the interest rate on Credit Card dues.Banks have also been advised vide our circular no. DBOD No.Dir.BC.93/13.03.00/2006-07 dated May 7, 2007 that they should prescribe a ceiling rate of interest, including processing and other charges, in respect of small value personal loans and loans similar in nature.
+Banks are advised to be guided by the instructions contained in the circular dated April 09, 2010 while determining the interest rate on Credit Card dues.
+Banks have also been advised vide our circular no. DBOD No.Dir.BC.93/13.03.00/2006-07 dated May 7, 2007 that they should prescribe a ceiling rate of interest, including processing and other charges, in respect of small value personal loans and loans similar in nature.
 The above instructions are applicable to credit card dues also.
-In case, banks/ NBFCs charge interest rates which vary based on the payment/ default history of the cardholder, there should be transparency in levying of such differential interest rates.
-In other words, the fact that higher interest rates are being charged to the cardholder.
+In case, banks/NBFCs charge interest rates which vary based on the payment/ default history of the cardholder, there should be transparency in levying of such differential interest rates.
+In other words, the fact that higher interest rates are being charged to the cardholder on account of his payment / default history should be made known to the cardholder.
 For this purpose, the banks should publicise through their website and other means, the interest rates charged to various categories of customers.
 Banks/NBFCs should upfront indicate to the credit card holder, the methodology of calculation of finance charges with illustrative examples, particularly in situations where a part of the amount outstanding is only paid by the customer.